-Adelphi has its own in-house desktop publishing studio, typesetting not just in Dari but also in over 100 other languages.
-Adelphi Translations has been producing Dari desktop publishing for over 20 years and produce all kinds of Dari desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals.
+Adelphi has its own in-house desktop publishing studio, typesetting not just in Dari but also in over 120 other languages.
+Adelphi Translations has been providing Dari translations Dari desktop publishing for over 20 years and produce all kinds of Dari desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals.

 Adelphi offers a complete Dari desktop publishing and typesetting localisation service to its customers.